Adaptive Force-Based Control of Dynamic Legged Locomotion over Uneven Terrain: Adaptive force-based control Using the Balance Controller

 where $\ddot{\bm{e}}_p$ is the derivative of $\dot{\bm{e}}_p$ presented in \eqref{eq: state error}, $\ddot{\bm{p}}_{c,d}$ and $\dot \bom_{b,d}$ are the desired COM linear acceleration and the desired angular acceleration, respectively.
 Since the desired trajectory is obtained from the velocity command, both desired accelerations $\ddot{\bm{p}}_{c,d}$ and $\dot \bom_{b,d}$ are zero vectors.
 Then from \eqref{eq:b} and \eqref{eq:epp}, the desired dynamics can be given by:

 where $\bm{M}$ and $\bm{G}$ are defined in \eqref{eq: ss parameters}.
 By substituting \eqref{eq:b_d} into the QP problem \eqref{eq: BalanceControlQP}, we can obtain the optimal GRFs as the input for the low-level leg controller.
 The objective of the QP formulation in equation \eqref{eq: BalanceControlQP} is to find a solution that ensures the actual dynamics $\bm{A} \bm{F}$ match the desired dynamics $\bm{b}_d$.
-In general, the QP-based balance controller is capable of achieving the desired control input function outlined in equation \eqref{eq: PDcontrol}, thus keeping the error $\bm{e}$ within a certain range.
+The QP-based balance controller can generally achieve the desired control input function outlined in equation \eqref{eq: PDcontrol}, thus keeping the error $\bm{e}$ within a certain range.
 However, if the desired dynamics vector $\bm{b}_d$ violates any of the inequality constraints, such as force limits or friction constraints, the controller may yield an optimal solution $\bm{F}^*$ that may not completely align with the desired dynamics.
 With this solution, the optimal dynamic ${\bm{b}_d}^*$ and $\bm{u}^*$ can be written as:

 where in the appendix, we will show that the $\bm{u}^*$ remains within a bounded range.